Is Luxury Tile The Same As Linoleum Flooring?

 More on Luxury Vinyl Tile

-How to Choose Luxury Vinyl Tile
+How to Choose Luxury Vinyl Flooring

 What Is Rigid Core Luxury Vinyl Flooring?